Oyelaw/node-delivery-app/README.md

 # node-delivery-app
 A simple delivery app built using nodejs
 The aim of building this small app was to explore Node. js Core Modules and to have a better understanding of how they work.
+All files are saved using the Fs module in a folder called .data
 ## Getting Started
 clone the repository
 ```bash